solana-developers/solana-actions/packages/actions-spec/README.md

 }
 ```

-- ```type``` - the type of action that will be performed by the user
+- `type` - the type of action that will be performed by the user

-  -  `tx` - This tells blink client that the action endpoint will return a transaction type response.
+  - `transaction` - This tells blink client that the action endpoint will return
+    a transaction type response.
-  - `post` - This tells blink client, that the action endpoint will not return a transaction object.
+  - `post` - This tells blink client, that the action endpoint will not return a
+    transaction object.
+  - `external-link` - This tells blink client, that the action endpoint will
+    return an external link to allow the user to click and navigate to.

 The `ActionParameter` allows declaring what input the Action API is requesting
 from the user: